vmagnin/forsynth/README.md

 ![](logo/logo_forsynth.svg)

-A small Fortran synthesizer to explore sound synthesis, sound effects, electronic music, algorithmic music, etc. But ForSynth could also be used for scientific data *sonification*, for acoustic simulations or for teaching programming in a fun way.
+A small Fortran synthesizer to explore sound synthesis, sound effects, electronic music, algorithmic music, etc. But ForSynth can also be used for scientific data *sonification*, for acoustic simulations or for teaching programming in a fun way.

 Humbly follow the steps of Stockhausen, Kraftwerk and the Daft Punk (see the [ELECTRONIC_MUSIC_HISTORY.md](./ELECTRONIC_MUSIC_HISTORY.md) file).